Knightshrestha/zod-pocketbase/doc/src/content/docs/reference/methods.md

 - **Type:** `TypedPocketbase`
 - **Default:** `undefined`

-The `pocketbase` parameter allows you to specify a PocketBase instance.
+The `pocketbase` parameter is a mandatory parameter that specifies a PocketBase instance.

 ### getRecord